nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Name, email and module code are **compulsory**
 * Lesson code, phone number, telegram handle and remarks are **optional**
-* You can add multiple module codes, and can have multiple lesson codes for a single module code
+* You can add multiple module codes and can have multiple lesson codes for a single module code

 <div markdown="span" class="alert alert-primary">:information_source: **Note:**
 Module code and lesson code are separated by white spaces.